 Clearwater Beach, FL 33767

 Take an exhilarating ride on the world’s largest speedboat at speeds of up to 35mph.
 Visitors cruise for a narrated look at birds and marine life around Boca Ciega Bay and the Gulf of Mexico on the Sea Screamer.
 See bottlenose dolphins as they frolic in the wake of the boat, close enough for great picture-taking.
 Be warned – some seats will get wet in this open-top boat!

 1825 4th St. N

 St. Petersburg, FL 33704

-This 100-year-old garden is a popular attraction among nature lovers, with beautiful botanical displays, a flock of very pink flamingoes, a butterfly aviary and waterfalls.
+This 100-year-old garden is a popular attraction among nature lovers.
+Marvel at the beautiful botanical displays, very pink flamingoes, butterfly aviary and waterfalls.
 There are children’s activities, wildlife presentations, regular musical performances, themed afternoons and tours.
 At one convenient attraction, a visitor can relax in the shade, take in the scents of tropical flowers and walk through an aviary of macaws and other tropical birds.

 Clearwater Beach, FL

 Pier 60, which juts out into the Gulf at the midpoint of Clearwater Beach, has become the town’s focal point for sunset activity.
 With musicians, fire-juggling performers, crafts vendors, snack stands and more, it’s the place to be nightly from around 5:30-9:30pm.
 On summer nights, there are often outdoor movies and, during the annual April Sugar Sand Festival, there’s non-stop activity as the world’s great sand sculptors compete for prizes.
 The Pier hosts a number of free entertainment events; check their site for listings.